Repurposed Drawer Shadow Box

 Green Picture Frame Shadow Box

 This picture frame shadow box is one of my very favorite shadow boxes.
-It was recently seen in Country Sampler Farmhouse Magazine!
+It was recently featured in Country Sampler Farmhouse Magazine!

-See that snippet on the bottom?
-Designer Challenge: Old Frames, New Uses!
+See that snippet at the bottom?
+It’s the Designer Challenge: Old Frames, New Uses!
 I was so thrilled!

 Do you love shadow boxes as much as I do?
 Have you ever seen a repurposed drawer shadow box before?